gitter-badger/metalsmith-prefixoid/README.md

 # metalsmith-prefixoid

-This is a [metalsmith](https://github.com/segmentio/metalsmith) plugin which is used to prefisize internal urls.
+This is a [metalsmith](https://github.com/segmentio/metalsmith) plugin which prefixizes internal urls.

 Let prefix be `/pref`.
 In this case plugin will work by following way: